dmartinol/permissions-poc/README.md

         print(f"Calling read_protected on {self.name}")
 ```

-The decorator defines the actions that must be permitted to the user.
+The `require_permissions` decorator defines the actions that must be permitted to the user.

 **Note**: even if not used in the POC, a programmatic security can be applied when the decorator pattern cannot be used, with the
 APIs defined in the `SecurityManager` class, in [security_manager](./src/security/security_manager.py) module